loubnaout/CropAlert/README.md

 📱 Mobile Compatibility

-CropAlert is fully optimized for mobile devices, offering a seamless user experience on smartphones and tablets.
+AgroExpert is fully optimized for mobile devices, offering a seamless user experience on smartphones and tablets.
 The responsive design ensures that all features—including maps, alerts, and real-time notifications—work smoothly across different screen sizes.